 - identify the learning event you will participate in as a team (e.g. the specific course, video series, educational game, etc.);

 - sign up for your Assignment 1 Part 2 team presentation day/time;

 - develop an approach as a team for conducting a critical inquiry and presentation on the learning event and delivery technology you chose to experience;

 - begin to participate in the learning event you have chosen as a team (Note: the timing of this will vary depending on what you have chosen – ensure you can complete your intended event within the scheduled time for your presentation);

 - begin to undertake the task outlined in Assignment 1 Part 2.

 Activity 2 | Initial Summary of Learning Event and Delivery Technology and Approach to Critical Inquiry – Team Blog Post

 As a team you will need to create a blog post for the course blog that provides an initial summary of your chosen modality.
-Each team will receive a team blog as well as individual blogs.
-Please indicate team blog name in the title of the blog.
+Select one team member to post it on their blog and include the team identification in the heading.
+All team members will be credited for the post.
 Use this post to start to conceptualize your presentation.

 Answer these general questions